 “Big Town” starred Robinson — better known for gangster roles like “Little Caesar” — as managing editor, with the 27-year-old Claire Trevor as “Lorelei,” a sophisticated social worker turned society reporter.
 Her editor is her “reform” target in this first episode.

 While plenty of later “Big Town” episodes are available online, they portray a more evolved Wilson — as the racket-busting editor of a crime-fighting paper.
-The transformation from scandal-sheet to civic pillar appears to have happened in the first few months of the series, but only the opening two episodes of that story are in the online audio collections.
+The transformation from scandal-sheet to civic pillar appears to have happened in the first few months of the series, but only a few episodes of that era are in the online audio collections.

 In the missing episodes, Wilson apparently wrested the sleazy paper from its controlling owner and set out to change it, change himself, and change the city named “Big Town.”
 His inspiration came from his muse, Lorelei, and by Pittsburgh Lil, the subject of his scandal-mongering, who tries to kill him in this opening show.

 Steve Wilson stayed in control of The Illustrated Press as a corruption- and racket-fighting editor for 15 years on radio, with Robinson in the part for the first five years and Edward J. Pawley for most of the run.
 (As “fighting managing editor” for most or those years, Wilson’s motto was the “Freedom or the Press is a flaming sword…” line now hinted at the top or this website.)

 Trevor was replaced by Ona Munson in 1940, something of a tabloid reunion.
 Munson and Robinson had starred together in “Five Star Final,” where he played the guilt-ridden editor and she played Kitty Carmody, a conscience-free sob-sister from Chicago who teams up with creepy reporter Boris Karloff on the sensational story that convinces Robinson’s character to quit the paper.